janfincke/early-mcp-server/docs/architecture.md

   return {
     content: [{
       type: 'text',
-      text: '⚠️ Resource not found.
+      text: 'Resource not found.
 The requested item may have been deleted.'
     }]
   };
 }